Wrathen/PathOfCPP/README.md

 - Path of Exile
 - Vampire Survivors

-written in C++ with the initial intend of getting used to the language, using SDL2 for render calls (DirectX) and WinAPI.
+written in C++ with the initial intend of getting used to the language.

 <h2> Get Started </h2>